DmitryKalinovskyi/GraphEditor/README.md

 - Project templates - speed up your graph building process

 ## Patterns inside
-- MVVM (Model-View-ViewModel) - main architecture pattern
+### MVVM (Model-View-ViewModel)
+Main architecture pattern from the MVC family.
+Used to separate business logic and UI development.

+### Command
-- Command - to describe action related to the model and modelView.
+To describe action related to the model and modelView.

+### State
-- State - editor have several states (modes), that you can use to edit your graph and implement algorithms.
+Editor have several states (modes), that you can use to edit your graph and implement algorithms.

+### Strategy
-- Strategy - you can use or develop custom algorithm for given purpose (shortest path algorithm can be implemented in several ways).
+You can use or develop custom algorithm for given purpose (shortest path algorithm can be implemented in several ways).

+### Observer
-- Observer - MVVM pattern based in observer pattern.
+MVVM pattern based in observer pattern.
 Look at the INotifyPropertyChanged interface.

+### Abstract Factory
+Abstract factory pattern used for GraphModel generation.

 ## Future plans
 - history for your commands, ctr+z (implement via Memento pattern)